dutertetimes/dutertetimes.github.io/_posts/news/other/2017-01-09-Post Typhoon Nina Report.md

 ## Situation overview

+The following is an account on significant events ordered chronologically:

 __23 Dec 2016 03:00am__
 : Severe Tropical Storm (STS) with international name Nock-ten entered the Philippine Area of Responsibility (PAR) was named "Nina".